 Invite the children to continue placing the first note on any tone bars, even black ones.

-To show transposition of the scale from c.
+To show transposition of the scale from C.

-Formation and Reading of Major Scales
+Formation and Reading of Major Scale of C

 - Tone bars

 - The Major Scale Working Chart (this shows the two octaves of the tone bars with a major scale pattern strip attached with string).